titanicsend/LXStudio-TE/README.md

 ## Running LXStudio on startup

-To run on machine startup (ie: press power button and LX just starts up), you'll need to do three things:
+To run on machine startup (ie: press power button and Chromatik just starts up), you'll need to do three things:

 1. Add `TE.app` to your startup items
    1. System Preferences > Users & Groups
-   2. Click the user to run LXStudio with
+   2. Click the user to run Chromatik with
    3. Login Items > "+" button > add TE.app
 2. Change to automatic login
    1. System Preferences > Users & Groups